 Creative materials eliminate the need for paper and pencil and can be used to assess student understanding.
 Most often games are played on the floor with parents, teachers and friends.
 Some games teach new concepts, while others involve repetition of concepts to develop student memory.
 All are played in a relaxed, focused, and child-friendly manner to truly develop understanding and ability.

-Music Mind Games is ideal for preschoolers, teens, adults and seniors in private or group classes.
+Music Mind Games is ideal for preschoolers, teens, adults and seniors...
 This provides a great opportunity to enjoy learning in the company of others.

 -excerpt taken from the Music Mind Games Handbook.
 Copyright 2010.